Fisixus/SpaceAdventure3D/README.md

 ### View Modes
 **View Mode 1**

-If you press '**c**',  the camera will set up to front of the spaceship and you can find your direction by looking up the tetrahedrons's(Compass) direction.
+By pressing '**c**',  the camera will set up to front of the spaceship and you can find your direction by looking up the tetrahedrons's(Compass) direction.

 **View Mode 2**

-If you press '**s**', the camera will set up to front of the space station, so you can see the planetary system by the space station's front(pink square).
+By pressing '**s**', the camera will set up to front of the space station, so you can see the planetary system by the space station's front(pink square).

 **View Mode 3**

-If you press '**t**', the camera will set up to slightly up and back of the spaceship, so you can see space as well as the ship.
+By pressing '**t**', the camera will set up to slightly up and back of the spaceship, so you can see space as well as the ship.

 **View Mode 4**

-If you press '**w**', the camera will set up to LARGE_Y position, so you can see the whole planet system, spaceship and space station by top view.
+By pressing '**w**', the camera will set up to LARGE_Y position, so you can see the whole planet system, spaceship and space station by top view.

 ### Other Capabilities
+**Spaceship Mobility**
+- By pressing '**Left Arrow**', the ship and the compass(tetrahedron) will slightly turn to left and move that direction.
+- By pressing '**Right Arrow**', the ship and the compass(tetrahedron) will slightly turn to right and move that direction.
+- By pressing '**Up Arrow**', the ship will move up slightly.
+- By pressing '**Down Arrow**', the ship will move down slightly.

+**Spaceship Speed**
+- By pressing '**d**', the speed of the ship will increase.
+- By pressing '**a**', the speed of the ship will decrease.

+**Space Station Speed**
+- By pressing '**j**', the angular speed of the station will increase.
+- By pressing '**k**', the angular speed of the station will decrease.

+**Game Settings**
+- By pressing '**p**', the simulation will stop but you can still rotate the ship, if simulation is already in pause mode then it will continue.
+- By clicking '**Right Mouse**', the simulation enters paused state if the simulation is not in pause state.
+Then in every click ship and station will continue to their move frame by frame.
+Moreover in every click:
+  - Current coordinat values of the ship
+  - Velocity vector of the ship
+  - Speed of the ship
+  - Angular speed of the ship

+Written to the console for debug purposes.